moorepants/learn-multibody-dynamics/orientation.rst

 Reference Frames
 ================

-In the study of mutlibody dynamics, we are interested in observing motion of objects in three dimensinal space.
-This nescitates the concept of a frame of reference, or :term:`reference frame`, which is an abstraction that defines the set of all points in `Euclidean space`_ that is carried by the observer of any given state of motion.
-Practically, it is useful to image your eye as an observer of motion.
-Your eye can orient itself in 3D space to view from motion of objects from any direction and the motion of objects will appear differently in the set of points associated with the reference frame depending on its orientation.
+In the study of multibody dynamics, we are interested in observing motion of connected and interacting objects in three dimensional space.
+This observation necessitates the concept of a frame of reference, or :term:`reference frame`, which is an abstraction defined by the set of all points in `Euclidean space`_ that is carried by the observer of any given state of motion.
+Practically speaking, it is useful to image your eye as an observer of motion.
+Your eye can orient itself in 3D space to view the motion of objects from any direction and the motion of objects will appear differently in the set of points associated with the reference frame attached to your eye depending on your eye's orientation.

 .. _Euclidean space: https://en.wikipedia.org/wiki/Euclidean_space

 It is important to note that a reference frame is not equivalent to a coordinate system.
-Any number of coordinates systems can be affixed to a reference frame.
-We will characterize a reference frame by a dextral set of orthonormal vectors that relate to each other by the right hand rule.
+Any number of coordinate systems can be attached to a reference frame.
+We will characterize a reference frame by a right-handed set of mutually perpendicular unit vectors.

 Unit Vectors
 ============

 Vectors have a magnitude, direction, and sense (:math:`\pm`).
-Unit vectors have a magnitude of unity.
+Unit vectors have a magnitude of 1.
 Unit vectors can be fixed, orientation-wise, to a reference frame.
-For a reference frame named :math:`N` we will define the three mutually perpendicular dextral unit vectors as :math:`\hat{n}_x, \hat{n}_y,
-\hat{n}_z` where these `cross products`_ hold:
+For a reference frame named :math:`N` we will define the three mutually perpendicular unit vectors as :math:`\hat{n}_x, \hat{n}_y, \hat{n}_z` where these right-handed `cross products`_ hold:

 .. _cross products: https://en.wikipedia.org/wiki/Cross_product